 The Hialeah Public Libraries provide free and equal access to information resources, services, and spaces that promote lifelong learning, strengthen our community, and contribute to the progress of knowledge.

 The City of Hialeah's John F. Kennedy Memorial Public Library first opened its doors in July of 1965.
 Prior to this, Hialeah's first public library predates the city's incorporation (1925) by one year.
 At that time, the area known as Hialeah had a population numbering close to 1,000.

 In 1924, the Hialeah Women's Club came up with the original idea for a local library.
-Ms. Lua Adams Curtiss, an active member of the club and mother of the famous aviator and developer Glenn Curtiss, persuaded the Women's Club to start a library with donated books.
+Ms. Lua Andrews Curtiss Adams, an active member of the club and mother of the famous aviator and developer Glenn Curtiss, persuaded the Women's Club to start a library with donated books.